Mathematical Derivation Graphs: A Relation Extraction Task in STEM Manuscripts

-\section{Dataset}
+Current work on theorem-proving using LLMs \citep{wang2023legoproverneuraltheoremproving, zhou2024refactorlearningextracttheorems} populate their libraries by extracting theorems from technical literature.
+The primary focus of this work is the analysis of extracting reasoning steps from technical documents with regards to step-by-step proofs, allowing for the extension of derivation graphs to help with theorem proving, which is left to future work.

+\section{Dataset\texorpdfstring{\footnote{\url{https://github.com/visheshprasad/Mathematical_Derivation_Graphs_Dataset_MDGD}}}{}}

-To facilitate our investigation into the extraction of mathematical relationships using derivation graphs, we developed a hand-labeled corpus,\footnote{\url{https://anonymous.4open.science/r/Mathematical_Derivation_Graphs_Dataset-562B/README.md}} randomly sampled from the arXMLiv dataset \citep{arxiv, arXMLiv} of STEM articles.
-The arXMLiv dataset is a valuable resource that provides an extensive collection of articles from the arXiv preprint archive, converted into HTML format.
-This HTML conversion allows for easier parsing and processing of both the textual content and mathematical expressions, making it a suitable choice for our task.
-The dataset encompasses various scientific disciplines, enabling us to capture a diverse set of mathematical derivations across multiple domains.
+To facilitate the authors' investigation into extracting mathematical relationships using derivation graphs, the authors developed a hand-labeled corpus named the Mathematical Derivation Graphs Dataset (MDGD), which was randomly sampled from the arXMLiv dataset \citep{arxiv, arXMLiv} of STEM articles under the CC-BY 4.0 Creative Commons Attribution license.
+The arXMLiv dataset is a valuable resource that provides an extensive collection of articles from the arXiv preprint archive, converted into HTML and MathML \citep{w3cMathML3} format.
+This HTML and MathML conversion allows for easier parsing and processing of textual content and mathematical expressions, making it a suitable choice for the task.
+The dataset encompasses various scientific disciplines, enabling us to capture diverse mathematical derivations across multiple domains.

-To ensure a comprehensive and representative dataset, selective inclusion criteria were employed, aimed at capturing various mathematical content while maintaining manageability in terms of complexity.
-A total of 107 articles were chosen for the construction of our corpus.
-The articles were carefully selected based on their inclusion of mathematical equations, focusing on those that contained roughly between 5 and 20 equations.
-This range was chosen deliberately to balance the complexity of the articles while ensuring that they were mathematically rich enough to provide meaningful insights during the extraction process.

-To ensure that the derivation graphs extracted are generalizable across different disciplines, articles from a broad range of categories were included, such as Physics, Mathematics, Computer Science, Biology, and Statistics.
-By incorporating articles from these fields, we aim to capture a variety of mathematical derivation structures, as the nature of mathematical reasoning can differ significantly between disciplines.